mirzafahad/mirzafahad.github.io/_posts/2013-02-21-wifi-rouge-access-point-part2.md

 That should also bring back the three-triangle icon at the top right corner.

 ### Step-3: Shutdown Wireless Interface
 Before we make any changes to our adapter we need to shut the interface down first.
-And we are going to do that by using a command called `ifconfig`.
+We will use `ifconfig` tool to do that.
 It is a system administration utility tool in Ubuntu for network interface configuration.
 In layman's terms, it is a command you type on the terminal to manipulate network interfaces.

 If you want to see all the network interfaces on your system type in your terminal: